iChintanSoni/beeai-platform/CONTRIBUTING.md

   ]
 ```

-Note: the `class` in the providers entry must be "IBM".
+Note: The `name` in the providers entry must be one of "w3id", "IBMiD", or "ibm".

 - When debugging the ui component (See debugging individual components), copy the env.example as .env and update the following oidc specific values: